 Below you will find England's current tournament standings, updated after every fixture.
 You can toggle home and away fixtures, review offensive production, view defensive statistics and even check out how the team's first and second half performances differ.

-Bet On England Rugby Games
+Bet On England's Rugby Games

-Naturally, England is always up there with the best teams in terms of the rankings, and boasts an impressive record throughout the sport's history.
-They are the most successful team in the annual European-based Six Nations tournament, have appeared in three out of the eight Rugby World Cup finals (winning it in 2003), and are one of just three nations to appear at number one on the offical world rankings since they were founded in 2003.
+Naturally, England is always up there with the best teams in terms of the rankings and boasts an impressive record throughout the sport's history.
+They are the most successful team in the annual European-based Six Nations tournament, have appeared in three out of the eight Rugby World Cup finals (winning it in 2003), and are one of just three nations to appear at number one on the official world rankings since they were founded in 2003.
 Their success in the sport is great news for fans and even better news for those who wish to bet on the English.
 Below we outline all of the best tips and advice to consider when placing a wager on the English rugby team.

 Head to Head Betting

-Due to their success and massive following, England enter many of their matches as the favourite and their odds normally follow suit.
+Due to their success and massive following, England enters many of their matches as the favourite and their odds normally follow suit.
 If you are looking to simply place a wager on the outcome of the match, be wary of the different types of head-to-head options: 2-way and 3-way betting.

 The difference between the two is that the 3-way market includes the draw as a possibility, whereas the 2-way market refunds any bets when a draw occurs.

 While a draw is not a common result in rugby, it is certainly possible and can really throw a spanner in the works (unless of course you deliberately bet on the draw!).
 By selecting the 2-way market you remove the risk and often receive close to the same odds as you would with a 3-way bet.